neo4j/neo4j-python-driver/docs/source/api.rst

 ``notifications_disabled_categories``
 -------------------------------------
 Set categories of notifications the server should not send to the client.
+Disabling categories allows the server to skip analysis for those, which can speed up query execution.

 Notifications are available via :attr:`.ResultSummary.notifications` and :attr:`.ResultSummary.summary_notifications`.